Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Future work

 Similarly, we use the same feature thresholds for all bundles to determine the plausibility of streamlines sampled from the latent space.
 The framework could be adapted to use bundle-specific thresholds.
 Using a tighter match around bundle-specific values requires an agreement on such values.
 Studying the restrictiveness and effects of such values, if any, is out of the scope of this work, and might be addressed in the future.

 An enhanced latent space seeding method might favorably shape the underlying streamline distribution for the presented sampling method.
 For example, using a strategy to favor dissimilar reference picks could possibly allow the sampling method to generate candidates that would span a richer set of intra-bundle configurations.
 This would eventually lead to larger improvements in the white matter spatial coverage.
 The impact of other seeding methods (\eg adaptive, bundle-aware, etc., or based on bundle summarizing methods) in order to draw streamline samples more uniformly across all latent space regions remains to be studied.
-Whether other sampling methods are more robust to the data distribution is yet to be investigated.
+Similarly, investigating whether other sampling methods are more robust to the data distribution is left as a future work.

-We chose not to use existing streamline propagation methods for streamlines that did not comply with some of the criteria.
-Streamlines that fail to reach the GM tissue at one end and which are currently discarded by the \textit{ADGC\textsubscript{B}} and \textit{ADGC\textsubscript{R}} criteria could be recovered for the purpose by incorporating a surface flow method \citep{StOnge:Neuroimage:2018}.

-The proposed generative framework being unconditional, it lacks explicit spatial constraints to harness the streamline candidate generation.
+The proposed generative framework, being unconditional, lacks explicit spatial constraints to harness the streamline candidate generation.
 Self-supervised approaches for autoencoders, as the one proposed by \citet{Chen:MICCAI:2021}, could be investigated as a means to improve the learned latent space.
-Similarly, introducing constraints in the latent space might be useful to provide an autoencoder capable of generating outputs with some desired attributes.
+Similarly, introducing additional constraints in the latent space might be useful to provide an autoencoder capable of generating outputs with some desired attributes.
 Providing some further level of guarantee on the generative streamlines' behavior, such as learning appropriate termination patterns, would require introducing some additional parameterization to train the autoencoder.
-Likewise, a closer streamline feature-to-latent dimension space correlation might improve the latent space-based generative capabilities offered by such network.
-Leveraging the autoencoder to improve the learned latent representations, and thus increasing the sampled streamlines' success rate in terms of their plausibility according to some criterion by introducing constraints into the training process is left for a separate piece of work.
+Likewise, a closer streamline feature-to-latent dimension space correlation might improve the latent space-based generative capabilities offered by such a model.
+Leveraging the autoencoder to improve the learned latent representations, and thus increasing the sampled streamlines' success rate in terms of their plausibility according to some criterion by introducing constraints into the training process, is left for a separate piece of work.

-Provided that a large and complete set of generative streamlines is built, our approach could be used to substitute streamlines that do not comply with a given plausibility criterion (\eg reaching the GM) for a (latent space) nearest neighbor in the set that is guaranteed to comply with the plausibility criteria.
-Additional experiments would be required to investigate the benefits of this procedure in downstream tasks, such as connectomics.